Raymond Williams 1921-1988

 The prescience of Williams, evident in these quotes, was high-lighted with the publication of New Keywords (Blackwell, 2005) which 'assembles a stellar team of internationally renowned and interdisciplinary social thinkers and theorists…’ and 'Builds on and updates Raymond Williams classic Keywords: A Vocabulary of Culture and Society by reflecting the transformation in culture and society over the last 30 years.’

-Keywords is an on-line on-going activity now visit http://keywords.pitt.edu/homepage.html
+Keywords is an on-line on-going activity now.
+Visit http://keywords.pitt.edu/williams_keywords.html

 More information on RW and his many books can be found on the web, of course -